Tinkerforge/doc/en/source/Hardware/Bricks/HAT_Brick.rst

 with the standard RPi HAT form factor.
 The Brick follows the HAT specification and it will automatically work with Raspbian without any changes.

-With the HAT Brick your Raspberry Pi has access to **eight** :ref:`Bricklet <primer_bricklets>` ports.
+With the HAT Brick you can connect up to **eight** :ref:`Bricklets <primer_bricklets>` to your Raspberry Pi.

-You can power the Raspberry Pi through the HAT with a 5V-28V DC power supply.
-This power supply will be able to provide very stable 5V, even under heavy load.
-You can also still power the HAT/RPi through USB.
+You can power the Raspberry Pi through the HAT by an external 5V-28V DC power supply.
+The onboard power supply will be able to provide very stable 5V, even under heavy load.
+This way you can power the Raspberry Pi, connected Bricklets and USB devices connected to the RPi's USB connectors.
+Power issues with RPi's due to a voltage drop on the power supply are compensated by delivering slightly increased 5V (5.3V).

+You can also still power the
+HAT/RPi through USB.
+In that case you have to ensure that the HAT will be provided with stable 5V, for example by the official Raspberry Pi universal power supply.
 The USB/DC supply voltages are measured and accessible through the API.

 Additionally, the HAT has a :ref:`real-time clock with battery backup <hat_brick_real_time_clock>` that is directly connected to the Raspberry Pi.
-The HAT can also :ref:`turn the RPi off for a specified time <hat_brick_low_power_sleep_mode>` and it can act as a :ref:`watchdog <hat_brick_watchdog>` to restart the RPi if it crashes or a program gets stuck.
+The HAT can :ref:`turn the RPi off for a specified time <hat_brick_low_power_sleep_mode>`.
+This way you can use the Raspberry Pi in battery powered applications, for example like sending sensor information every hour to a cloud.

+A :ref:`watchdog <hat_brick_watchdog>` can also be implemented with the HAT, such that the RPi will be restarted if it crashes or your program gets stuck.

-The HAT is electrically compatible to the Raspberry Pi 2B, 3B, 3B+, Zero and Zero W. The mounting holes are compatible to the Raspberry Pi 2/3.
+The HAT is electrically compatible to the Raspberry Pi 2B, 3B, 3B+, 4B, Zero and Zero W. The mounting holes are compatible to the Raspberry Pi 2/3/4.
 We also offer a smaller :ref:`HAT Zero Brick <hat_zero_brick>` that has mounting holes that are compatible to the Raspberry Pi Zero.